mwat56/Nele/README.md

 There is an INI file called `blog.ini` coming with the package, where you can store the most common settings:

     $ cat blog.ini
+    # Default configuration file

     [Default]

+        # Name of this Blog (shown on every page)
+        blogname = "Meine Güte, was für'n Blah!"

         # path-/filename of TLS certificate's private key to enable TLS/HTTPS
         # (if empty standard HTTP is used)
+        # NOTE: a relative path/name will be combined with `dadadir` (below).
         certKey = ./certs/server.key

         # path-/filename of TLS (server) certificate to enable TLS/HTTPS
         # (if empty standard HTTP is used)
+        # NOTE: a relative path/name will be combined with `dadadir` (below).
         certPem = ./certs/server.pem

-        # The directory root for CSS, IMG, JS, POSTINGS, STATIC,
+        # The directory root for CSS, FONTS, IMG, JS, POSTINGS, STATIC,
-        # and VIEWS sub-directories
+        # and VIEWS sub-directories.
         # NOTE: this should be an absolute path name.
         datadir = ./

-        # The file to store #hashtags and @mentions
+        # The file to store #hashtags and @mentions.
+        # NOTE: a relative path/name will be combined with `dadadir` (above).
         hashfile = ./hashfile.db

-        # the default language to use
+        # The default language to use:
         lang = de

-        # the host's IP to listen at:
+        # The host's IP to listen at:
         listen = 127.0.0.1

-        # the IP port to listen to
+        # The IP port to listen to:
         port = 8181

-        # name of the optional logfile to write to:
+        # Name of the optional logfile to write to.
+        # NOTE: a relative path/name will be combined with `dadadir` (above).
         logfile = /dev/stdout

-        # accepted size of uploaded files
+        # Accepted size of uploaded files
         maxfilesize = 10MB

-        # password file for HTTP Basic Authentication
+        # Password file for HTTP Basic Authentication.
+        # NOTE: a relative path/name will be combined with `dadadir` (above).
         passfile = ./pwaccess.db

-        # name of host/domain to secure by BasicAuth
+        # Name of host/domain to secure by BasicAuth:
         realm = "This Host"

-        # web/display theme: `dark` or `light'
+        # Web/display theme: `dark` or `light':
         theme = light

+    # _EoF_
     $ _

 The program, when started, will first look for the INI file in the current directory and only then parse the commandline arguments; in other words: commandline arguments take precedence over INI entries.